 The Iveco Daily is highly spec’d off-road truck straight from the factory floor.
 With front, centre and rear diff locks, super single wheels and parabolic suspension, only a few minor modifications are necessary to make this an exceptional expedition vehicle platform.

-Front, Rear and Centre lockers are standard on the Iveco Daily 4×4, increasing its already impressive off-road ability.
+unlocked with the ergonomic switches on the dashboard.
 Diff locks force both wheels on the diff to turn in unison, regardless of the traction (or lack thereof) available to either wheel individually.

-The Daily is available with military spec Michelin XZL tyres and wheels, as well as a range of aftermarket combinations.
+The Daily is available with factory super single tyres and wheels, as well as a range of aftermarket combinations.
 Super singles create a large footprint thus increasing off-road performance.

-This vehicle is currently available with a 150L diesel tank upgrade.
-SLRV are currently developing a separate long range tank for this vehicle – with an expected volume of around 300 litres.
+This vehicle is currently available with a 200L diesel upgrade.
+SLRV are currently developing a separate long range tank for this vehicle.

 SLRV’s custom aluminium expedition roof rack provides additional storage area over the cab of the truck.
 It also features a side access ladder, spotlight mounts and side bars to protect the windscreen from tree branches.

-The SLRV Iveco Daily can be fitted with an optional Compressed Air System – very hand for tyre inflation and air tool operation.
-The compressor unit runs off the vehicle’s engine and is fitted with a holding tank, regulator and air hose outlets
+The Daily 4×4 can be fitted with an optional ARB Twin Compressed Air System – very hand for tyre inflation and air tool operation.